How It All Works

 Students are expected to work in a neat, orderly fashion.
 Instructions will be given for assignments, and should be followed.
 Papers not up to expectations will be returned to students to "fix" before turning them back in.
 ONLY PENCILS ARE ALLOWED for math work (at home OR in class).

-HOWEVER, I see a trend with students erasing their work, after finding an answer.
+I see a trend with students erasing their work after finding an answer.
 This does not allow me to help them.
-I need to see all their efforts (even the incorrect work) towards thier math problem solving in order to see if 1) Do they truly understand it, or just guess?
+I need to see all their efforts (even the incorrect work) towards their math problem solving in order to see if 1) Do they truly understand it, or just guess?
 2)How did they get this answer - what mistakes are they making?
 3) Did they solve in a "different" way that I might want them to share with the class, etc. If they erase their work, I can't see any of that - therefore, If a mistake is made, I expect them to simply place an "X" through the incorrect work, and work again right beside it. (on a separate sheet of paper, if necessary.)

 Finishing Work Early: (Personal Classroom Policy)